e-desouza/chargeback/README.md

 > Labels must have singular values for each key so pick only one of each option when applying it to a node.

-> The `beta.kubernetes.io/arch: amd64`, `kubernetes.io/arch: amd64` and `arch: amd64` are pre-existing labels.
+> The `beta.kubernetes.io/arch: s390x`, `kubernetes.io/arch: s390x` and `arch: s390x` are pre-existing labels.
 These are really important for multi-arch deployments, which will be a future article.
-Assume `arch: s390x`, `beta.kubernetes.io/arch: s390x`, `kubernetes.io/arch: s390x` for the remainder of this article - architecture is irrelevant as this article is valid for any architecture.
+Architecture is irrelevant as this article is valid for any architecture, but its an important label if architecture specific chargeback is the goal.

 ### Mapping